-Tossing some garlic and cream sauce together, then coating noodles in the same pot is definitely one of our more favorable options.
+Creating a simple cream sauce with garlic and spice, then coating noodles in said cream sauce is definitely one of our more favorable options.
 I always enjoy looking forward to dinner, and this recipe is one that consistently does that for me.
 It doesn’t get old!

 Creamy cajun linguine is such a keeper in our household.
 Top it with some finely chopped chives for a little kick; you won’t regret it.

 - 4 oz. linguine, cooked in boiling salt water

 - 2 Tbsp. butter